codycherrington/bankSim/README.md

 - Employee view of all customer accounts
 - Persistent storage of account and user data via JSON
 - Clean, modular code with proper encapsulation and inheritance
-- Password and account number hashing using SHA-256 for secure storage
+- Full vault encryption using a custom XOR + salt cipher: all account data, usernames, and account hashes are encrypted at rest

 ## Structure